dshieble/dshieble.github.io/_posts/2023-05-20-large-language-models-part-2.md

 We often want to provide our LLM with more data than could fit in its context window.
 We can manage this in a number of different ways.

 One popular strategy is to use a vector database.
 We break the data into small chunks, represent each chunk with a text embedding, and store the chunks in a database.
-When we query our LLM at inference time we append the chunks whose text embeddings are most similar to the query embedding to the prompt.
+When we prompt our LLM we first generate an embedding for the prompt and append the chunks with the most similar embeddings to the prompt.

 Another strategy is to design a search API for the data and apply the End-to-End Agent strategy from the previous section.
 This approach cedes a bit more control to the LLM, but might surface more relevant data.